 This was not one of those episodes.

 Mark Gatiss frustrates me so much.
 I know he can write.
-His work on The League of Gentlemen was impeccable, and his Sherlock scripts border on the majestic.
-But give him a Time Lord to work with, and more often then not, he can't seem to get his shit together.
+His work on The League of Gentlemen was impeccable, and his Sherlock scripts border on the majestic, but give him a Time Lord to work with, and more often then not shits the bed.
 'The Unquiet Dead' was excellent, 'The Crimson Horror' was solid, but the rest of his output has been seriously lacking.
-He tries to make his scripts intelligent -- and I appreciate the effort, really I do -- but it so often comes across as him trying too hard.
+He tries to make his scripts intelligent—and I appreciate the effort, really I do—but it so often comes across as him trying too hard.
 He tries to be self-referential and scary, but at this point in the game, we've seen it done a dozen time before and by better writers.

 The central premise of the episode was compelling.
 The Morpheus machine was a cool idea, the ship visuals were sweet, and the idea of altering the brain via electronic signals embedded in video media was brilliant.
 The problem is: we've seen these themes explored before in Aliens, Judge Dredd (2000 AD) and The Ring, and to far better effect.
 Plus, it took me two viewings to understand exactly how all of the pieces fitted together, and I'm still not entirely sure I understand everything.
 I'm all for being allowed space to fill in the blanks on my own, but this episode felt at least one info dump short of being coherent.